 (iii) Migration - Genetic drift.

-Q.15.
-List two differences in tabular form between dominant trait and recessive traits.
-What percentage/propbrtion of the plants in the F2 generation/progeny were round, in Mendel’s cross between round and wrinkled pea plants?
+Q23.
+List two differences in tabular form between dominant traits and recessive traits.
+What percentage/proportion of the plants in the F2 generation/progeny were round, in Mendel’s cross between round and wrinkled pea plants?
 [Foreign 2016]

 75% of the plants in F2 generation were round in Mendel’s cross between round and wrinkled pea plants.

-Q.16.
-How do Mendel’s experiment show that traits are Inherited independently?
+Q24.
+How does Mendel’s experiment show that traits are inherited independently?
 [Al 2016]

-Q.17. (a) If we cut the tail of a mouse, will tail occur in next generation of that mouse?
-Give reason to support your answer.
+Q25. (a) If we cut the tail of a mouse, will the tail occur in the next generation of that mouse?
+Give reasons to support your answer.

 (b) Archaeopteryx has reptilian features as presence of tail, vertebra, teeth etc.

-Q.18.
+Q26.
 Name two homologous structures in vertebrates.
 Why are they named so?
 What is the significance of these structures in the study of evolution?
-[CBSE 2012,2016-17C]
+[CBSE 2012, 2016-17C]

 (ii) They are so named as they have same structural design but different function.